blabla1337/skf-flask/skf/markdown/knowledge_base/195-knowledge_base--Signed_message_payloads--.md

 ## Solution:

-Verify that a message payload is signed to ensure reliable transport between client and service.
+Verify that the message payload is signed to ensure reliable transport between client and service, using JSON Web Signing or WS-Security for SOAP requests.